-Schwarzman Session - The War on Knowledge: The Rise of Anti-intellectualism
+Schwarzman Session - The War on Knowledge: The Rise of Anti-Intellectualism

 Schwarzman Sessions are peer-led gatherings where conversations generate collaborations and move ideas into action.
 Because seats are limited, registrants will be automatically placed on the waitlist and will be notified via email if they are selected to participate.